 The governmental funds balance sheet and statement of revenues, expenditures, and changes in fund balances provide detailed information about the School's most significant funds.
 The School operates the following funds; a General Fund to account for its general operations and internal account activities; a Special Revenue Fund to account for grant activities and the food service program; and a Capital Projects Fund to account for Charter School Capital Outlay Program funds.
-For reporting purposes, the General Fund and Capital Projects Fund are considered major funds.
+For reporting purposes, the General Fund is considered a major fund.
 All other governmental funds are non-major and are presented in the aggregate.